Enumerations¶

 filter file selection within the Open File Dialog.
 File filters are a Tuple made of 2 parts:

-(name of the filter, file extensions separated by whitespaces)
+(name of the filter, file extensions separated by whitespaces).

-("ZIP", ".zip .gz .tar.gz .7z")
+CSV("CSV", ".csv")PYTHON("Python", ".py")IMAGE("Image", ".jpg .png .jpeg")ZIP("ZIP", ".zip .gz .tar.gz .7z")

 Keyword